OscarDS/pymemdyn/README.md

 given access to the free repository.

 ## Dependencies
+**GROMACS**
+Pymemdyn is dependent on GROMACS.
+Download GROMACS [here](https://manual.gromacs.org/current/download.html).
+Instructions for installation are [here](https://manual.gromacs.org/current/install-guide/index.html).

+**LigParGen**
 In order to automatically generate .itp files for ligands and allosterics, the program ligpargen is used.
 Install using their instructions: <https://github.com/Isra3l/ligpargen>.
+Do not forget to activate the conda environment in which you installed ligpargen (`conda install py37` if you followed the instructions) before running pymemdyn.
+In case you are using a bash script, this should be done inside the script.
+See also "ligpargen_example" in the folder examples.

 Testing was done using LigParGen v2.1 using BOSS5.0.